DavideRoss/pico-ctf-2017-writeups/level-2/misc/mystery-box/README.md

-# Mistery Box
+# Mystery Box
 ## level 2 - misc - 60 points

 ### Description
 > You've found a mystery machine with a sticky [note](./data/note.txt) attached to it!
-Oh, there's also this [picture](./data/MisteryBox.png) of the machine you found.
+Oh, there's also this [picture](./data/MysteryBox.png) of the machine you found.

 ### Hints
 > * It really gets your gears Turing.